snapmaster-io/homebrew-snap/README.md

 ## Installing `snap` using homebrew

-`brew tap snapmaster-io/snap && brew install snap`
+`$ brew tap snapmaster-io/snap && brew install snap`

 ## stage a new version